Welding: History

 The Middle Ages brought advances in forge welding, in which blacksmiths pounded heated metal repeatedly until bonding occurred.
+In Europe and Africa, forging shifted from open charcoal fires to bloomeries.
+China developed the blast furnace late in the first millennia.
+Forge welding was used in the construction of the Iron pillar of Delhi, erected in Delhi, India about 310 AD and weighing 5.4 metric tons.
 In 1540, Vannoccio Biringuccio published De la pirotechnia, which includes descriptions of the forging operation.
 Renaissance craftsmen were skilled in the process, and the industry continued to grow during the following centuries.